gabrielle12112000/web-lit-training/bucket-list/my-list.md

 ## Family and friends
  * Save for kids' college education
  * ~~Organize a family portrait~~
- * Throw a surprise party for a loved one
+ * Save to buy plane tickets to go home for the holidays

 ## Travel and Adventure
- * Visit Antarctica
+ * Buy an RV
  * Go skydiving
- * Dive the Great Barrier Reef
+ * Visit Ireland

 ## Career
- * ~~Learn coding skills~~
+ * Start my Bachelors
- * Get a job in technology
+ * Get a job in Nursing

 ## Service and volunteering
  * Join a nonprofit board
- * Volunteer at a children's hospital
+ * Volunteer at more military functions

 ## Creativity
-* Write a song
+* Commit to a project from its inception to completion
-* Take an art class
+* Find my passion to create new things